PHPMT/auto_loading/README.md

-# Auto Loading from scripts
+# PHP MVC

-This is one project for studying the  auto loading from PHP
+This is one project for studying the  mvc from PHP

 ## dependencies